Liberalism: Liberal economic theory

 and "Supply creates its own demand", or "Supply constitutes its own demand" and "Inherent in supply is the need for its own consumption".
 The related phrase "supply creates its own demand" was coined by John Maynard Keynes, who criticized Say's separate formulations as amounting to the same thing.
 Some advocates of Say's law who disagree with Keynes have claimed that Say's law can be summarized more accurately as "production precedes consumption" and that what Say is stating is that for consumption to happen, one must produce something of value so that it can be traded for money or barter for consumption later.

-Say argues, "products are paid for with products" (1803, p.
+Say argues that "products are paid for with products" (1803, p.
 153) or "a glut occurs only when too much resource is applied to making one product and not enough to another" (1803, pp. 178–179).

 Related reasoning appears in the work of John Stuart Mill and earlier in that of his Scottish classical economist father, James Mill (1808).
 Mill senior restates Say's law in 1808: "production of commodities creates, and is the one and universal cause which creates a market for the commodities produced".
 In addition to Smith's and Say's legacies, Thomas Malthus' theories of population and David Ricardo's Iron law of wages became central doctrines of classical economics.
 Meanwhile, Jean-Baptiste Say challenged Smith's labour theory of value, believing that prices were determined by utility and also emphasised the critical role of the entrepreneur in the economy.
 However, neither of those observations became accepted by British economists at the time.
 Malthus wrote An Essay on the Principle of Population in 1798, becoming a major influence on classical liberalism.
 Malthus claimed that population growth would outstrip food production because the population grew geometrically while food production grew arithmetically.
 As people were provided with food, they would reproduce until their growth outstripped the food supply.
 Nature would then provide a check to growth in the forms of vice and misery.
 No gains in income could prevent this, and any welfare for the poor would be self-defeating.
 The poor were, in fact, responsible for their problems which could have been avoided through self-restraint.